 The biggest challenge with growing rutabagas is timing when planting to ensure that the plants can grow as long as they need to reach maturity.
 These tips will help you get the most out of your plants.

-- Be sure to keep the soil weed free so that the roots have room to grown.
+Be sure to keep the soil weed free so that the roots have room to grown.
 (This is especially true of all root crops.)
-A light mulch will help to keep weeds away and also help to control moisture.
+A light mulch, such as composted leaf mulch, will help to keep weeds away and also help to control moisture.

 What does a rutabaga taste like?